 8. Fort Touring

 Both Historic Downtown St. Augustine and Anastasia Island provide you the opportunity to tour a historic fort and enjoy your natural surroundings while receiving a taste of history.
 If you time it right, you might even get to experience some historical reenacting, including a canon firing.

-- Castillo De San Marcos (Downtown): While walking around Castillo De San Marcos is an experience in itself, you can also explore the interior of this mighty fortress for a detailed look at its history and coquina composition.
+Castillo De San Marcos (Downtown): While walking around Castillo De San Marcos is an experience in itself, you can also explore the interior of this mighty fortress for a detailed look at its history and coquina composition.
 For a more relaxed and less crowded visit, it is recommended to visit the fort early, or on a weekday.
 That said, there are perks to stopping by on a weekend, specifically if you plan your visit around a cannon firing.
-General Admission tickets to enter the fort are $7 and valid for seven days.
+General admission tickets to enter the fort are $7.00 and valid for seven days.

-9. Gaming on the Greens
+9. Green Gaming

 If you elect to visit Castillo De San Marcos, the fort greens make an ideal, centrally located yet scenic spot to pause for a picnic or to run around and play games if you have the entire family with you.
 On a sunny fall day, you are sure to see the greens packed with locals and tourists alike.
 Still, these aren't the only greens in town.
 Just a short drive up San Marco Avenue is the Mission Nombre de Dios.
 Here you can walk about the grounds, and take a seat on the greens in the shadow of the Great Cross.

 All for art and art for all!
 Although art abounds in St. Augustine the entire month through, there are specifically designated days each month on which area galleries and other art-focused local businesses partake in an entire night dedicated to art.